bburdette/hsnixinit/README.md

 setup.sh
 =========

-setup.sh is a script to create shell.nix, default.nix, and optionally an 'ns' script on nixos for a haskell project.
-Then, you can use nix-shell or the 'ns' script to pull in the dependencies the project needs to build.
+setup.sh is a script to create shell.nix, default.nix, and an 'ns' script on nixos for a haskell project.
+Then, you can use nix-shell or 'ns' to pull in the dependencies the project needs to build.

 To use, first git clone into a directory someplace: